julian-klode/lingolang/docs/permissions.md

         ass_m(a, b) \text{ and } ass_m(A, B)    & \text{else}
     \end{cases}
 \end{align*}
-There is one minor deficiency with this approach: A pointer `ol * om` cannot be moved into a pointer `om * om`, due to the rule about not adding any permissions.
-This is the correct behaviour when moving a reference to such a pointer, but when we have two pointer variables with these permissions, we should be able to move the value itself.
-That is, there should probably be two types of moving: moving by reference, and moving by value.
-It is unclear if it is worth the effort, though - it does mean that function parameters should not require `om * om` pointers, but rather 'ol * om', but that is a minor issue.
+There is one minor deficiency with this approach: A pointer `a` with permission `ol * om` cannot be moved into a pointer `b` with permission `om * om`, due to the rule about not adding any permissions.
+But that's not always correct, which brings us back to the moving values vs moving references: `b = a` should be possible, but it should not be possible to assign a pointer to `a` (e.g. `om * ol * om`) to a pointer to b (e.g. `om * om * om`) - now we could access b with more permissions than we created it with.
+This issue means that a function should probably accept `ol * om` pointers rather than `om * om`, but that seems a minor issue.

 Finally, we have some special cases: The wildcard and nil.
 The wildcard is not assignable, it is only used when writing permissions to mean "default".
 The `nil` permission is assignable to itself, to pointers, and permissions for reference and reference-like types.
 \begin{align*}